 What are the key benefits of teletherapy?

 - Convenience!
-You don’t have to leave your home, you don’t have to feel like you need to clean up for a clinician to visit your home, and you don’t even have to put on shoes if you that’s not your thing.
+Your child can now engage in therapy without leaving your home and you don’t have to feel like you need to clean up for a clinician to visit your home.

 - Kids love technology.
 Yes, there are opposite opinions regarding technology with children as a whole, but sometimes it needs to be embraced.
 Today’s children just don’t know a time without screens – and that’s OK.
 Most children love online video interaction and are highly motivated by it.
 Also, children can feel more comfortable in this setting than with an unfamiliar person.
 While a lot of adults might not understand the constant connection, kids do.